GrantEdwards/eCos-on-qemu/README.md

 application executable.
 The eCos startup mode (CYG_HAL_STARTUP) must have been set to "GRUB".

 This script requires mkisofs, qemu, sudo, a kernel capable of tun/tap networking, and the iproute2 networking management tool `ip`.
-It also assumes the availability of the aterm terminal emulator and the standard command-line telnet client (which will be used to provide a terminal connected to the virtual machine's COM1 serial port).
+By default it also assumes the availability of the aterm terminal emulator and the standard command-line telnet client (which will be used to provide a terminal connected to the virtual machine's COM1 serial port).

+If the "--vga" option is specified on the command line, then grub and qemu will be started with VGA/keyboard console support, and no virtual serial port will be configured.

 ### grub_stage2_eltorito